Azure/Azure-Sentinel/GettingStarted.md

 ![](.github/Media/AzureSentinelCommunityStage3.png)

-You then publish this work off to your personal GitHub by Clicking the icon next to the branch name (if it throws up a list up top of repositories pick yours <youraccount>/Azure-Sentinel NOT Azure/Azure-Sentinel).
+You then publish this work off to your personal GitHub by clicking the icon next to the branch name (if it throws up a list up top of repositories pick yours <youraccount>/Azure-Sentinel *NOT* Azure/Azure-Sentinel).

 ![](.github/Media/AzureSentinelCommunityStage4.png)